Three takeaways from the Yankees' ALDS Game 1 win over the Royals

 But Chisholm should have been out.
 Maybe he was.

-Chisholm was heading back to first as Michael Lorenzen delivered the pitch to Anthony Volpe.
+Chisholm was heading back to first as Michael Lorenzen delivered a 3-and-2 breaking pitch to Anthony Volpe, which Volpe swung through.
 A decent throw by Salvador Perez would have nailed Chisholm.
-But the throw was high — second baseman Michael Massey had to leap for it — and Chisholm just beat the tag.
+But second baseman Michael Massey had to leap for the throw and Chisholm just beat the tag.

 Or did he?
-The safe call was confirmed on replay by the tip of Chisholm’s heel, but Royals manager Matt Quatraro said after the game he thought the replay officials got it wrong.
+The safe call was deemed confirmed on replay by the tip of Chisholm’s heel, but Royals manager Matt Quatraro said after the game that he thought the replay umpires got it wrong.

 “I knew I was in there,” Chisholm said.
 “That’s what we were talking about at second base, actually.
 He was like, ‘I think I put down a good tag.’
 I said, ‘You did put down a good tag.
 That doesn’t mean I’m out.’ ”

-On Verdugo’s RBI single, Chisholm flew around third base with his head down and slid in safely as the throw from leftfielder MJ Melendez was wide and skipped away from Perez.
-It would have been close with a true throw.
+On Verdugo’s RBI single, Chisholm flew around third base with his head down and scored standing up as the throw from leftfielder MJ Melendez was wide and skipped away from Perez.
+It could have been close with a true throw.

 “I kind of blacked out at the moment,” Chisholm said.
 “As soon as he swung, I just was going.
 Didn’t look at a stop sign, didn’t do anything.
 I was planning on scoring.”

 Yankees baserunning has not been a strength this season.
-Giancarlo Stanton’s plodding baserunning — necessary because of all his leg injuries — cost the Yankees two runs on Saturday.
+Giancarlo Stanton’s plodding style of running — necessary because of his leg injuries — cost the Yankees two runs, once when Stanton didn’t try to score from first on a two-out double that bounced away from centerfielder Kyle Isbel and later when he couldn’t beat out what for almost any other player would have been an RBI infield single.

 Luke, meet Mo

-Luke Weaver said the other day that he doesn’t consider himself the Yankees' closer.
-He also said he’s never met Mariano Rivera.
+Luke Weaver said the other day that he has never met Mariano Rivera.

 Weaver did his best Mariano impression in Game 1.
-Called in with two outs and a man on in the eighth and the Yankees holding a one-run lead, he retired all four batters he faced, striking out the first three.
+Called in with two outs and a man on in the eighth and the Yankees holding a one-run lead in his postseason debut, Weaver retired all four batters he faced, striking out the first three and getting Vinnie Pasquantino on a grounder to first to end it.

-It was Weaver’s first postseason save and the fifth of his nine-year career.
+It was the fifth save of Weaver’s nine-year career.
 All of them have come since Sept.
 6.

-Weaver is the Yankees’ closer.
-And if Rivera happens to throw out a first pitch before a game in this postseason, Weaver should make it a point to introduce himself.
+If Rivera throws out a first pitch before a postseason game, Weaver should make it a point to introduce himself.

 The man Weaver replaced as closer, Clay Holmes, was the winning pitcher.
-Holmes used to own the ninth inning for the Yankees before blowing too many saves.
+Holmes used to own the ninth for the Yankees but blew an MLB-high 13 saves.
+No other pitcher had more than nine.

-On Saturday, he was warming as early as the fourth with Gerrit Cole struggling before entering the game in the sixth.
-Holmes threw 1 2/3 innings of scoreless ball and can be a real weapon if he goes on one of his signature runs of good pitching.
+On Saturday, Holmes was warming as early as the fourth with Gerrit Cole struggling before entering the game in the sixth.
+Holmes threw 1 2/3 innings of scoreless ball.
+He is unscored upon in 9 1/3 postseason innings and has a history of going on epic runs of effectiveness.

 Just keep him away from the ninth.

-But at least Judge’s team won on Saturday.
+But at least Judge’s team won.
 Royals MVP candidate Bobby Witt Jr. went 0-for-5 with a strikeout looking against Weaver for the second out of the ninth.